This post may contain affiliate links which won’t change your price but will share some commission.

 Apple Pie Larabars are an easy, delicious snack that your family will love.
 Homemade protein bars taste like dessert but they’re actually healthy for you.

 I love homemade Larabars.
 They taste like a treat, but they’re really a healthy, energy-boosting snack.
 They trick my sweet tooth into thinking it’s gotten what it wanted, and I appreciate that.

 This apple pie version of homemade protein bars is truly delicious.
 It tastes like apple pie, all the way down to the crust.

 This recipe can be made using a food processor or high-quality blender.
 I like to leave little bits of the different ingredients to give these bars some texture.

 You can shape these treats into bars like I did here, or if you prefer a smaller portion size, you can shape them into 1-inch balls.
 Either way, you’ll love having these little goodies waiting in your fridge when you want a satisfying snack.

 Apple Pie Larabars

 - 1/4 tsp. cinnamon

 - 1/8 tsp. salt

-Transfer the mixture to a 7 x 7 inch or 8 x 8 pan lined with wax paper.
+- Transfer the mixture to an 8 x 8 pan lined with wax paper.
 Press down evenly.